Inflammation: Signs, Causes and Ways to Heal

 Conclusion

 Inflammation is not exactly bad because it does have a role in our healing process.
-It's only when inflammation becomes chronic that we need to start worrying.
-Nonetheless, as long as we maintain a healthy lifestyle and watch our diets, I don't think we need to be overly worried.
+It's only when it becomes chronic inflammation that we need to start worrying.

 Cheers,